zerminewajid/DevelopersHub-AI-ML-Internship/task3/README.md

 Evaluation visuals are included in the project folder.

 ## How to Run
-1. Open `task3_heart_disease.ipynb` in Jupyter Notebook or VS Code.
+1. Open `task3_heart_disease.ipynb`  VS Code.
 2. Install the required Python packages if needed.
-3. Run the notebook cells from top to bottom to reproduce the analysis and results.
+3. Run the Script to reproduce the analysis and results.

-## Notes
-- Keep the notebook and generated images together so reviewers can trace the results quickly.